Skip to content

 Star system

-Rigil Kentaurus is the brightest component of the Alpha Centauri system, which also comprises Toliman (Alpha Centauri B) and Proxima Centauri (Alpha Centauri C).
+Rigil Kentaurus (Alpha Centauri A) is the brightest component of the Alpha Centauri system, which also includes Toliman (Alpha Centauri B) and Proxima Centauri (Alpha Centauri C).
 Toliman is a class K1V main sequence star and Proxima is a red dwarf of the spectral type M5.5Ve.
-At a distance of 4.244 light years, Proxima is the nearest star to the Sun.
+At a distance of 4.2465 light-years, Proxima is the nearest star to our own Sun.
+It is the only component of the Alpha Centauri system that is invisible to the unaided eye.
+It has an apparent magnitude of 10.43 – 11.1.

 Together with the smaller, cooler and less massive Toliman, Rigil Kentaurus forms the Alpha Centauri AB binary star system.
-The two appear as a single star with an apparent magnitude of -0.27 to the unaided eye.
-They orbit around a common centre of mass with a period of 79.91 years and an eccentricity of 0.5179.
+The two components appear as a single star with an apparent magnitude of -0.27 to the unaided eye.
+They orbit around a common centre of mass with a period of 79.762 ± 0.019 years and an eccentricity of 0.51947.
 Because they have an eccentric orbit, the distance between them varies from 11.2 to 35.6 astronomical units.
+The two stars can be resolved in binoculars or a small telescope through most of their orbit.

 The apparent separation between the stars is always changing during their orbit.
 In 2019, they appeared 4.92 arcseconds apart and the separation increased to 5.49 arcseconds in 2020.
 The observed minimum separation was 1.7 arcseconds, while the maximum was about 22 arcseconds.

 Proxima is the only star in the Alpha Centauri system with confirmed exoplanets.
 The three planets, discovered in 2016, 2020 and 2022, are designated Proxima Centauri b, c and d.
 They are the nearest exoplanets to Earth.
-Proxima b is located in the star’s habitable zone.
+Proxima b and d have been confirmed, while Proxima c remains disputed.
+Proxima Centauri b is located in the star’s habitable zone.

 Two planets were announced for Toliman in 2012 and 2013, but their existence has not been confirmed.
-The presence of the first one was ruled out within a year of the announcement after further analysis.
+The presence of the first one was ruled out within a year of the announcement.

 Facts